Onyx39/Corpus_analysis/README.md

 <b>/!\ TW : These articles come from conspiracy sites, the data collected is therefore sensitive !</b><br>

-You can use this programm to analyse other files.
+You can use this program to analyse other files.
 To do so, create a 'data' folder that will contain some json files (with the same structure !).
 Do not forget to change the path in <i>load_data</i> in src.print_structure.py !

 ## Execute the program

 To run the program, adapt the main.py file according to what you want and run it.

-## What can this programme do ?
+## What can this program do ?
 <ol>
 <li>Print the data structure (in the console)<br>
 To do so, use the <i>main_print_structure</i> function in src.print_structure.py</li><br>